faf0/thinkpad-scripts/README.md

 the TrackPoint is supposed to be the only mouse pointer device.

 - On Ubuntu 14.04, use `trackpad-fix.sh`.
-- On Ubuntu 15.10, please install `xserver-xorg-input-libinput` and then execute `libinput-disable-touchpad-movements.sh`.
+- On Ubuntu 15.10, please install the package `xserver-xorg-input-libinput` and then execute `libinput-disable-touchpad-movements.sh`.
 Do not execute `trackpad-fix.sh`.

 ## TrackPoint Acceleration

-`trackpoint-fast.sh`: This script speeds up slow TrackPoints.
+To accelerate your TrackPoint, consider calling one of the following scripts from `~/.xprofile`.

+- `trackpoint-fast.sh`: For Ubuntu 14.04.
+- `trackpoint-fast-libinput.sh`: For Ubuntu 15.10.
+Please install the
+package `xserver-xorg-input-libinput`.